giampa-code/housing_price_kaggle/README.md

 - v2_1: Idem v2, but without the powers.
 I will try to use this with a NN.

-- v3: Idem v3, but with the 25 most correlated features and adding the 0.5 power.
+- v3: Idem v3, but with the 15 most correlated features and adding the 0.5 power and 5th.
+(This did not seem to make further improvement, indeed using more features (25) led to worser results)

 ## 2. Models result summary